jgaribaldi/ai-playground/README.md

-# IA Playground
+# AI Playground
-Quickly get IA up and running locally
+Quickly get AI up and running locally

 ## Download a model
 From the command line, run